~/.aliases

-This is the first part of a series in which I'll document the various dotfiles I use to support my work, making it easier and more enjoyable.
+This is the first part of a series where I’ll walk through the dotfiles I use to make my day-to-day work easier and more enjoyable.

-I use Git and Rails every day at work.
-To stop my fingers wearing down I've created short aliases for the most common tasks I need to do.
+I use Git and Rails every day.
+To save my fingers from unnecessary wear, I’ve created short aliases for the commands I type most often.

 # ~/.aliases